About This Program

 For parents/caregivers of children ages: 9 – 18

-Parenting Wisely is a self-administered, highly interactive computer-based program that teaches parents and children, ages 9-18, skills to improve their relationships and decrease conflict through support and behavior management.
-The program utilizes an interactive website (or CD-ROM) with nine video scenarios depicting common challenges with adolescents.
+Parenting Wisely Parenting Wisely is a self-administered, highly interactive computer-based program that teaches parents and children, ages 9-18, skills to improve their relationships and decrease conflict through support and behavior management.
+The program utilizes a DVD for group administration or an interactive online program for individual administration with ten video scenarios depicting common challenges with adolescents.
 Parents are provided the choice of three solutions to these challenges and are able to view the scenarios enacted, while receiving feedback about each choice.
 Parents are quizzed periodically throughout the program and receive feedback.
 The program operates as a supportive tutor pointing out typical errors parents make and highlighting new skills that will help them resolve problems.
 Computer experience or literacy is not required.
 Parents and children can use the program together as a family intervention.
-The Parenting Wisely program uses a risk-focused approach to reduce family conflict and child behavior problems.
+The Parenting Wisely program uses a risk-focused approach to reduce family conflict and child behavior problems and improve the quality of parent-child relationships.

 The goals of Parenting Wisely are: